-- 3. Consider shared parking lots for elementary school sites with neighbourhood parks, and secondary school sites with community parks, in order to reduce the number of parking requirements.
-Locate and site the shared parking lot to facilitate easy and safe access, and to minimize the need for crossing required by students. - Schools sites that are located adjacent to the natural heritage system should maximize the opportunity for using the natural heritage system for passive open space uses such as trails and trail heads. - Design schools to ensure safe pedestrian crossing and cycling practices.
-Whenever possible, ensure students are able to easily reach building entrances without crossing bus zones, parking entrances, and student dropoff areas. - Design school sites to provide for visitor parking and bus pickup and drop off in demarcated bays in the adjacent Collector Road right of way.
+- and innovative engineered turf material to increase the durability of the playfields and minimize maintenance requirements. - 3.
+Consider shared parking lots for elementary school sites with neighbourhood parks, and secondary school sites with community parks, in order to reduce the number of parking requirements.
+Locate and site the shared parking lot to facilitate easy and safe access, and to minimize the need for crossing required by students. - 4.
+Schools sites that are located adjacent to the natural heritage system should maximize the opportunity for using the natural heritage system for passive open space uses such as trails and trail heads. - 5.
+Design schools to ensure safe pedestrian crossing and cycling practices.
+Whenever possible, ensure students are able to easily reach building entrances without crossing bus zones, parking entrances, and student dropoff areas. - 6.
+Design school sites to provide for visitor parking and bus pickup and drop off in demarcated bays in the adjacent Collector Road right of way.